takinosaji/leads/COMMANDS.md

 configs:
-default.stream
+default.forest
 working.dir

 leads config set config-name config-value leads config get config-name

-leads stream list --status
+leads forest list --status

-leads add stream [name]
+leads add forest [name]
-leads add trail [theme-text] --stream [stream-hash exact match or stream-name LIKE] leads add lead [text] --trail [trail-hash exact match or trail-theme LIKE] --tags [tags] --new
+leads add trail [theme-text] --forest [forest-hash exact match or forest-name LIKE] leads add lead [text] --trail [trail-hash exact match or trail-theme LIKE] --tags [tags] --new

-leads use [stream-hash exact match or stream-name LIKE]
+leads use [forest-hash exact match or forest-name LIKE]

-leads delete stream [stream-hash exact match or stream-name LIKE] leads delete trail [trail-hash exact match or trail-theme LIKE] leads delete lead [lead-hash exact match or lead-text LIKE]
+leads delete forest [forest-hash exact match or forest-name LIKE] leads delete trail [trail-hash exact match or trail-theme LIKE] leads delete lead [lead-hash exact match or lead-text LIKE]

-leads move trail [trail-hash exact match or trail-theme LIKE] --source-stream [stream-hash exact match or stream-name LIKE] --target-stream [stream-hash exact match or stream-name LIKE]
+leads move trail [trail-hash exact match or trail-theme LIKE] --source-forest [forest-hash exact match or forest-name LIKE] --target-forest [forest-hash exact match or forest-name LIKE]

-leads copy trail [trail-hash exact match or trail-theme LIKE] --source-stream [stream-hash exact match or stream-name LIKE] --target-stream [stream-hash exact match or stream-name LIKE]
+leads copy trail [trail-hash exact match or trail-theme LIKE] --source-forest [forest-hash exact match or forest-name LIKE] --target-forest [forest-hash exact match or forest-name LIKE]

-leads describe stream
+leads describe forest
 leads describe trail
 leads describe lead hash exact match OR text LIKE leads describe tags --tags tag-or-tags --latest # THis command gets leads marked with specific tags sorted chronologically.
 Each item is lead with reference to trail, date time etc

-leads list trails [--stream]
+leads list trails [--forest]

 leads list leads trail-hash exact match OR THEME LIKE SAME AS